 Although both these terms are technically correct descriptions of lucid dreaming the common-use of the term has changed slightly over the years.

-So, in recent times the term lucid dreaming has morphed somewhat and become much more constrained in its meaning.
-Today the term lucid dreaming refers to vivid life-like dreams in which teh dreamer is fully conscious and in full control over everything that happens.
+Today the term lucid dreaming refers to vivid life-like dreams in which the dreamer is fully conscious and in full control over everything that happens.

 When we hear or read the word lucid dreaming in our modern times we consider it to mean: